GuYuIMUST/IVT-PENet/README.md

 # IVT-PENet
-An Information-Gated and Variance-Enhanced U-Net with Direction-Aware Positional Encoding and Channel-Spatial Transformer for Pulmonary Embolism Segmentation and Detection
+An Information-Gated and Variance-Enhanced U-Net with Direction-Aware Positional Encoding and Channel-Spatial Transformer for Pulmonary Embolism Detection

 ![image](https://github.com/GuYuIMUST/IVT-PENet/blob/48a47cf00ffbb9fb21ea9079f88832209d129a37/figure/fig11.jpg)

 The full implementation will be released after the associated paper is accepted.
 # Overview

-**IVT-PENet** is a unified deep learning framework for pulmonary embolism detection and segmentation in CTPA images.
+**IVT-PENet** is a unified deep learning framework for pulmonary embolism detection in CTPA images.

-Built upon a 3D U-Net architecture, the model is designed to effectively handle the challenges of small emboli, low contrast, and complex three-dimensional vascular structures.
-By integrating enhanced feature representation and contextual modeling mechanisms, IVT-PENet achieves strong performance on the CAD-PE dataset, demonstrating reliable embolus localization and accurate volumetric segmentation.
+Built upon a 3D U-Net architecture, the model is specifically designed to tackle the challenges arising from small embolic lesions, low contrast, and intricate three-dimensional vascular structures.
+Through the integration of enhanced feature representation and contextual modeling mechanisms, IVT-PENet not only achieves outstanding performance on the CAD-PE dataset but also exhibits robust embolus localization capability when externally validated on the FUMPE dataset.

 # Key Innovations
 **1.Direction-Aware Positional Encoding (DAPE)**